Tracking the Broad-winged Hawk Migration

 Each of these birds stands to generate considerable information about the life histories of Broad-winged Hawks in New England and how they travel across multiple continents.

 "Monadnock" — a female Broad-winged Hawk tagged in Dublin, New Hampshire in June 2021 — shows off her new satelitte transmitter. (photo © Brett Amy Thelen)

 Rebecca McCabe and Dr. Laurie Goodrich of Hawk Mountain Sanctuary carefully affix a satellite transmitter to "Monadnock." (photo © Brett Amy Thelen)

-In preparation for the tagging in the summer of 2021, Harris Center staff and volunteers monitored eight Broad-winged Hawk nests, half of which were on Harris Center-conserved properties.
+In conjunction with the tagging, Harris Center staff and volunteers monitored eight Broad-winged Hawk nests in 2021 and seven nests in 2022, a number of which were on Harris Center-conserved properties.

 A close-up view of a transmitter. (photo © Phil Brown)

 Hawk Watch Coordinator Phil Brown prepares to release a Broad-winged Hawk — which was tagged on Harris Center-conserved land in Hancock in June 2021 — back to the wild. (photo © Chad Witko)